-A portfolio exam which consists of revised versions of the 4 obligatory assignments, in addition to a text of approximately half a page where you describe what you wish to write about in your Master's thesis or Master's essay.
+A portfolio exam which consists of revised versions of all the obligatory assignments, in addition to a brief text where you describe what you wish to write about in your Master's thesis or Master's essay.
 A supervisor will be assigned based on your description.
 The description will not be subject to a formal assessment like the rest of the portfolio, but is still a part of it.

 Submit assignments in Inspera